core-wg/oscore/draft-ietf-core-object-security.md

 * Code.
 The Outer CoAP Code of an OSCORE message is POST or FETCH for requests with corresponding response codes.
 The use of FETCH reveals no more than what is revealed by the Outer Observe option.
 Changing the Outer Code may be a denial-of-service attack by causing errors in the proxy processing.

 * Type/Message ID.
 The Type/Message ID fields {{RFC7252}} reveal information about the UDP transport binding, e.g. an eavesdropper reading the Type or Message ID gain information about how UDP messages are related to each other.
 CoAP proxies are allowed to change Type and Message ID.
-These message fields are not present in CoAP over TCP, and does not impact the request/response message.
+These message fields are not present in CoAP over TCP {{RFC8323}}, and does not impact the request/response message.
 A change of these fields in a UDP hop is a denial-of-service attack.
 By sending an ACK, an attacker can make the endpoint believe that the other endpoint received the previous message.
 By sending a RST, an attacker may be able to cancel an observation, make one endpoint believe the other endpoint is alive, or make one endpoint endpoint believe that the other endpoint is missing some context.
 By changing a NON to a CON, the attacker can cause the receiving endpoint to respond to messages for which no response was requested.

 * Length.
 This field contain the length of the message {{RFC8323}} which may be used for traffic analysis.
 These message fields are not present in CoAP over UDP, and does not impact the request/response message.
 A change of Length is a denial-of-service attack similar to changing TCP header fields.